 DIY Professional Development: Resource Roundup

-Why wait for a formal workshop environment to start improving your teaching craft, when there are so many opportunities to build your network and learn new skills on your own?
-We've compiled a list of the best resources for do-it-yourself PD to get you started.
-(Updated: 4/2014)
+Why wait for formal environments, when there are so many opportunities to learn new skills on your own?
+We’ve compiled a list of the best resources for do-it-yourself PD to get you started.

 All About Twitter

 - Taking Charge: 5 Key Strategies for DIY PD, by Michelle Manno (2015)

 Educators can create their own professional development opportunities with the many resources available via social media, and by bringing their admins on board with this new model, writes Manno.

 - DIY Virtual Professional Development: Taking Ownership of Your Learning, by Monica Burns (2015)

 Burns suggests seven online strategies to help teachers take ownership of their professional development, including sane ways to embrace the information-rich Twitter experience, Google Hangouts, and video tutorials.

 - 8 Tips to Create a Twitter-Driven School Culture, by Elana Leoni (2014)

 Edutopia's director of social media strategy and marketing provides tips that administrators can use to create a more connected school culture by modeling Twitter use and encouraging staff to work, play, and learn through the medium.
 Another great post from Leoni: 5 Tips for Taking Advantage of Twitter Over the Summer.